jonas-fuchs/varVAMP/docs/usage.md

-  -t, --threshold 	        threshold for consensus nucleotides -a , --n-ambig        	max number of ambiguous characters in a primer -db None, --database None     location of the BLAST db -th 1, --n-threads 1          number of threads for the BLAST search -ol 1000, --opt-length 1000   optimal length of the amplicons -ml 1500, --max-length 1500   max length of the amplicons -n inf, --report-n inf	report the top n best hits
+  -t, --threshold 	        threshold for consensus nucleotides -a , --n-ambig        	max number of ambiguous characters in a primer -db None, --database None     location of the BLAST db -th 1, --n-threads 1          number of threads
+  -ol 1000, --opt-length 1000   optimal length of the amplicons -ml 1500, --max-length 1500   max length of the amplicons -n inf, --report-n inf	report the top n best hits